holographicSol/pyportplexed/README.md

-Locked: receiving data back from eval and exec is restricted to local host but seeing as exec and eval are already roming all too free, the restriction can be easily removed, unleashing eval and exec to the entire internet for distributed compute and control.
+Locked: receiving data back from eval and exec is restricted to local host but seeing as exec and eval are already roming all too free, the restriction can be easily removed, unleashing eval and exec to the entire internet for mass distributed compute and control.